The prospect of paying for care can feel overwhelming, but it doesn’t need to be.

 You should also consult with a solicitor specialised in private client law.
 They will give you tailored support, like drafting your will or power of attorney, and also provide practical advice on matters such as downsizing to a smaller property, setting aside trust funds for children and grandchildren, and inheritance tax planning.

-Though planning financially for care can feel daunting, it is a thoroughly worthwhile endeavor.
-Please contact our team to discuss the costs of care at home.
+Though planning financially for care can feel daunting, it is a thoroughly worthwhile endeavour.
+Please get in touch to discuss the costs of care at home.